sultanbekuly/coding_problems/README.md

 M / 1456.
 Maximum Number of Vowels in a Substring of Given Length </br>
 M / 1498.
 Number of Subsequences That Satisfy the Given Sum Condition </br>
 H / 1964.
 Find the Longest Valid Obstacle Course at Each Position </br>
 M / 59.
-Spiral Matrix II
+Spiral Matrix II </br>
 M / 1035.
 Uncrossed Lines </br>
+M / 2140.
+Solving Questions With Brainpower </br>

 Group B:</br>